![]() |

 Thailand has Tuk Tuk rentals as well as motorcycle rentals

-The drivers wear an official orange vest & prices vary with each driver.
+The drivers wear official orange vests.
+Prices vary by driver.

 |